aqeelanwar/MaskTheFace/readme.md

 Alternatively you can download mfr2.zip file from [here](https://drive.google.com/file/d/1ukk0n_srRqcsotK2MjlFPj7L0sXcR2fH/view?usp=sharing)

+## Contents of MFR2
 The downloaded dataset folder contains
-1. Folders with images of identities
+1. Folders with a images of identities
 2. mfr2_labels.txt : Label text file with identity name, image number, and type of mask ground truth
 3. pairs.txt: Text file containing 848 positive and negative pairs to be used for testing